 THE SHORT VERSION:

-If you’re thinking about going to the Badlands, I absolutely, unequivocally, without a doubt recommend you go at sunrise.
+If you’re thinking about going to the Badlands, I absolutely, unequivocally, without a doubt recommend you go.
+Secondly, I 100% recommend spending sunrise the Badlands.
 It was an incredible.
 Go to the eastern entrance to the Big Badlands Overlook and enjoy.

 THE LONG VERSION: